20th

 Post-conference proceedings and journal papers

-After the conference, the authors of all accepted contributions presented at the conference will be invited to submit an extended version of their manuscripts to Lecture Notes or a selected journal.
-Accordingly, we are currently discussing this option with Frontiers, BMC and Springer Lecture Notes.
+After the conference, the authors of all accepted contributions presented at the conference will be invited to submit an extended version of their manuscripts to the CIBB 2025 post-Conference Proceedings, published in the Springer Lecture Notes in Bioinformatics (LNBI) series, or to a selected Research Topic collection of a Frontiers journal.

 Registration